Red Jezebel: 1997-2002: Early EPs

 The band competed in the Western Australia final of the Australian National Campus Band Competition at the Planet Nightclub in North Perth in 1997.
 Eskimo Joe won and went on to win the national final, while Red Jezebel came fourth.

 The band's name comes from an emergency evacuation codeword used by an Australian supermarket chain that a number of the members worked for in the group's early years.

 Between 1998 and 2000, the band released three EPs: Joyful Possibilities, In Transit and Intermezzo.
 Within this time, the band received a "Kiss My WAMi" award for "Most Promising Band" in 1998, completed two national tours (with Jebediah and Bodyjar), made live appearances on Triple J and ABC's Recovery TV program, and performed at The Big Day Out.

-In 2002, Red Jezebel released the EP Home Coming, which signalled a new level of song-writing maturity.
+In 2002, Red Jezebel released the EP Home Coming.
 Also in 2002, Mark Cruickshank won a WAMi award for "Most Popular Male Original Bass Player".